How do we build on Paul Callaghan’s vision for New Zealand, and update it for our current reality?

 The two lessons he draws from this still feel very contemporary:

 Firstly, it’s a mistake to think that we could grow more prosperous on the back of more tourism.
-This is because each additional job in this sector, as it’s currently configured, drags the overall average down (and if we target only high value tourism jobs, as is proposed, those are by definition likely to be significantly fewer jobs and so will have less impact on overall numbers).
+This is because each additional job in this sector, as it’s currently configured, drags the overall average down (and if we target only high value tourism jobs, as is often proposed, there are by definition likely to be significantly fewer jobs and so it would have less impact on overall numbers).

-When I tried to re-calculate Paul’s 2010 values using OECD data I got a revenue per FTE value of $110.5k (slightly lower than his $120k).
-My equivalent value for 2019 is $141.1k (an 11% increase in real terms).5 So, that’s a good benchmark for your own business - are you dragging the average up or down?
+When I tried to re-calculate Callaghan’s 2010 values using current OECD data I got a revenue per FTE value of $110.5k (slightly lower than his $120k).
+My equivalent value for 2020 is $144.4k (a 12% increase in real terms).6 In either case, that 2020 value is a good benchmark for current businesses to consider when reflecting on their own payroll - are you dragging the average up or down?

-It is interesting to consider revenue per FTE for Xero, which in 2011 wasn’t on the radar, but is now increasingly held up as a case study:
+As an example, it is interesting to consider revenue per FTE for Xero, which back in 2011 wasn’t on the radar at all, but is now increasingly held up as a case study:

 In FY20 Xero reported revenue of $235k per FTE.
-This value has increased every year, with FY21 results due soon, and has been improving the national average ever since 2015.
+This value had increased every year since the compay was founded, and has been improving the national average ever since 2015.

 You can manufacture in NZ, you just need to make products with high profit margins and high value per weight

 Back then the most successful local “tech” companies were nearly all manufacturers: F&P Healthcare, Rakon, Tait Electronics, Gallagher.
 Even Callaghan’s own company, Magritek.

 So thinking about the contribution that manufacturing, and specifically ELT manufacturing (meaning elaborately transformed goods) could make was logical.